Free IQ test

 (Statistics of our site)

 IQ tests are standardised after being given to many thousands of people, and an average IQ (100) established.
 The IQ score above or below this norm is used, according to a bell curve, to establish the subject’s actual IQ rating.
 Most people have IQ test scores that fall into the middle of the IQ scale (IQ chart).
 This means that average intelligence is found in approximately 50% of the population and ranges between an IQ of 90 and 110, with a IQ score of 100 being the "magic" number of average IQ.
 Our site collects statistics of IQ test results for 201 countries of the world.
 In each country, the average IQ may differ from the standard (100).
 Therefore, when summing up the results of all countries, the overall IQ scale (IQ chart) is slightly distorted from the normal distribution (bell curve).
 For the same reason, the average IQ differs from 100.
-If you look at the IQ scale of mono-ethnic and economically developed countries (Japan or South Korea), then you will see that the bell curve is almost perfect.
+If you look at the IQ scale of mono-ethnic and economically developed countries (Japan), then you will see that the bell curve is almost perfect.
 To view IQ scale (IQ chart) for individual countries, click Average IQ button.

 IQ range and IQ levels.